oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

   * Models should only be put into storage after successfully migrating to v`N`.
   * Models that were already at v`N` should be reported separately.

-Often, when jobs are relatively complicated, it's helpful to begin by sketching a diagram of what you want the job to do.
-We recommend using pen and paper or a whiteboard, but in this wiki page we use ASCII art to keep the document self-contained.
-For example, here's a diagram for this job:

     .--------------.
 Partition(lambda model: model.schema_version)
     | Input Models | ---------------------------------------------.
     '--------------'                                              |